Bolivia or Argentina? The Best Trip for Students?| 10 July, 2019

 A student’s life is hard and that is why every learner deserves a treat for themselves, at least once in a while!
 There are many ways to do this.
 Where some students prefer to party all night, others just take a break from everything and sleep for days.
 Some watch movies or binge-watch Netflix, but others prefer exploring different cultures by traveling to exotic locations.

 Traveling might be one of the best detox solutions if you are seeking a break from your hectic schedule and monotonous routine.
-But traveling is expensive, as it includes a lot of bookings, in some cases expensive flight tickets and sometimes expensive hotels.
+But traveling is expensive, as it includes a lot of bookings, in some cases expensive flight tickets and sometimes expensive hotels – though you can always use a Hotel Booking App to find a good deal.
 Here we will compare the most popular travel destinations for students – Bolivia or Argentina.
 Where to travel and are they worth visiting?

 Which country to choose?